Last Updated on April 11, 2021 4:56 pm

 Amazon Prime Video has dozens of Amazon original series and movies, plus thousands of TV shows and movies, both recent and classic.
 An Amazon Prime membership also gives you free shipping on Amazon orders, free Prime Music, and free Prime Video.

-Below is a preview of what’s on Amazon Prime Video in September 2020.
+Below is a preview of what’s coming to Amazon in April.
 You can find more previews at the Amazon Prime Video YouTube Channel.

 Netflix is the world’s top streaming service with 158 million paid memberships in over 190 countries.
 Netflix has dozens or original series and movies, plus thousands of TV shows and movies, both recent and classic, American and international.